Skip to content

 How do you launch a Product?
-In this article, we will guide you through the 11 steps to follow when launching your products on Shopify, whether for your own inventory or dropshipping products.
+In this article, we will guide you through the 11 steps to take when launching your products on Shopify, whether for your own inventory or for dropshipping.

 An estimated 70-90 percent of new products fail.
 This indicates that the products do not sell at the scale and frequency required for profitability.
 A few purchases occur, and that is it.